 - There was a two-week compliance break between each diet period, during which subjects consumed their usual diets.

 - Boxplot and interquartile range generated for variables at baseline to determine outliers which were then not included in impact analysis.
-Final analysis represent the removal of the following number of data points for each of the lipid and lipoproteins: Total cholesterol (six), LDL (five), HDL (three) and triglyceride (three) including CVs that ranged from 12 to 49%
+Final analysis represent the removal of the following number of data points for each of the lipid and lipoproteins: Total cholesterol (six), LDL-C (five), HDL-C (three) and triglycerides (three) including CVs that ranged from 12 to 49%

 - Shapiro-Wilk test of the residuals from the mixed model was used to test for the normality of each variable.
 A W statistic >0.90 indicated that the variable was normally distributed.
 All analyses were performed on transformed values; all means reported represent unadjusted means